demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### panorama-get-predefined-threats-list
 ***
-Get pre-defined threats list from a Firewall or Panorama and stores as a JSON file in the context.
+Gets the pre-defined threats list from a Firewall or Panorama and stores as a JSON file in the context.

 #### Base Command